F1Ulia/SOLPIC/README.md

-# SOLPIC (Simulator Of Light Propagagtion In Composite)
+# SOLPIC (Simulator Of Light Propagagtion In Composites)

 The program manual is solpic_manual.pdf.
 Please read it for the installation instructions.
 File Theoretical_background of SOLPIC.pdf contains the physical and numerical model used